Beverley H. Johnson, BSN, FAAN, President and CEO, IPFCC

 Marie Abraham, MA, Vice President, Programming and Publications, IPFCC

-Deborah L. Dokken is currently a consultant to IPFCC.
-Deborah's career in family advocacy grew out of her own personal experiences, including the loss of two infants due to prematurity and her husband's long battle with a rare abdominal cancer.
-As a result, Deborah became involved in programs that improve family support and enhance family participation in health care.
+Deborah is a family leader whose passion for healthcare improvement grew out of personal experiences, including the loss of two infants and her husband’s long battle with a rare cancer.

 Mary Minniti, BS, CPHQ, Senior Policy and Program Specialist, IPFCC

-Maureen Connor, RN, MPH, Healthcare Consultant, Claremont Consulting Partners
+Maureen Connor, RN, MPH, Healthcare Consultant, Claremont Healthcare Consulting

 At DFCI, Maureen played a major role in integrating patient safety into the culture of this academic medical center, collaborating with patients and family members from DFCI's patient and family advisory councils.
 She is a co-author of the consensus statement, When Things Go Wrong: Responding to Adverse Events, written to support the Harvard affiliated hospitals in communicating with patients and families about errors and adverse events.